EPA moves to crack down on dangerous coal ash storage ponds - NewsBreak

 In separate letters sent Tuesday, EPA denied requests for extensions of coal ash permits by the Clifty Creek power plant in Madison, Indiana; James M. Gavin plant in Cheshire, Ohio; and the Ottumwa plant in Ottumwa, Iowa.

-The Greenidge Generation plant in Dresden, New York, was ruled ineligible for an extension.
+The Greenidge Generation plant in Dresden, N.Y., was ruled ineligible for an extension.
 The former coal plant now uses natural gas.

-The H.L.
-Spurlock plant in Maysville, Kentucky, will be required to fix groundwater monitoring as a condition for continued operation of its coal ash pond, the EPA said.
+Conditional approval was granted to the H.L.
+Spurlock plant in Maysville, Ky.

 Lisa Evans, a senior attorney for the environmental group Earthjustice, said the enforcement action "sends a strong message to industry that (compliance with the EPA rule) is not a paperwork exercise.
 It requires them to clean up these toxic sites.''